 All species like good filtered light rather than direct sun, and all can be grown either as mounted specimens or in orchid baskets in a medium to fine pine bark.

-We particularly like Aerangis luteo alba (see picture right) and the variety pictured is Aerangis luteo alba var. rhodosticta, an epiphytic orchid from Kenya.
+We particularly like Aerangis luteo alba and the variety pictured is Aerangis luteo alba var. rhodosticta, an epiphytic orchid from Kenya.
 The lovely orange to red centres really stand out.
 Fragrance is mild with more intensity at night.
 This is a miniature species and one of the most desirable forms.

 Aerangis Orchid species